 New student groups may apply for a start-up-grant of up to £100 to assist with establishing their new group, within the first three months of their ratification.
 During this time new societies should not apply for any other type of grant.

 Any group can apply for funding, up to £500, from this at any point throughout the year.
 The form will ask you how your event will have cultural/international dimensions and how this will support you with your student groups aims and to outline how your event will engage the wider community.
+You must apply for a cultural grant at least 2 weeks before the event for your application to be considered.

 Groups can apply for a Special Grant for situations of unexpected costs to the group, which could not be planned for in the previous round of Ordinary Grant Allocations e.g. getting further in a competition than anticipated, or the costs of an activity increasing.